brmi1103/brmi1103/README.md

 - 👋 Hi, I’m Mitchell A. Brusseau [@brmi1103]
-- 👀 I’m interested in many things but truly enjoy JavaScript and JSON
+- 👀 I’m interested in many things but I truly enjoy JavaScript and JSON
-- 🌱 I’m currently learning Front End Foundations
+- 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on
 - 📫 You can reach me via email

 <!---